RachWalm/high-score/README.md

 The data was save in VSCode file system /data/scores.json

-To allow it to be used for processing:
+To allow it to be used for processing it was loaded by:

 ```py
 # Gets all the data from the JSON file